xiaoxiaojuzi/self-hosted-runner/README.md

 In this case, briefly, before AWS SDK evaluats `GetAuthorizationToken` to get authorization token of ECR registry, AWS SDK will call `sts:AssumeRoleWithWebIdentity` API to get temporary security credentials that will be used by `GetAuthorizationToken`.
 The two sub-steps is handled by AWS SDK, and the application developer don't care the how to manage the credentials.

+![](/assets/images/webidentity.jpg)

 If you want to know the details, the article [Diving into IAM Roles for Service Accounts](https://aws.amazon.com/cn/blogs/containers/diving-into-iam-roles-for-service-accounts/) helps you understand how the various pieces join together and what really happens behind the scene.
-![](/assets/images/webidentity.jpg)
+And as a Java Developer, you can study the process of how SDK calls `sts:AssumeRoleWithWebIdentity` API by `WebIdentityTokenCredentialsProvider` [class](https://github.com/aws/aws-sdk-java/blob/fd409dee8ae23fb8953e0bb4dbde65536a7e0514/aws-java-sdk-core/src/main/java/com/amazonaws/auth/WebIdentityTokenCredentialsProvider.java) on `aws-java-sdk-core`.

 Next, we will focus on how to enable IRSA.